Biking India's Nubra Valley

 Breakfast, Lunch, Dinner

-Our journey to the “Roof of the World” kicks into high gear today as we begin our gradual climb up the Nubra Valley.
-Departing from Leh in the morning we’ll zip along the Manali highway before turning into the peaceful mountain pass that leads up to the ethnically Tibetan village of Sakti.
+Our journey to the 'Roof of the World' kicks into high gear today as we begin our gradual climb over the Ladakh Range to reach the Nubra Valley.
+Departing from Leh in the morning, we’ll zip along the Manali highway before turning into the peaceful mountain pass that leads up to the ethnically Tibetan village of Sakti.
 The route dissects the clean and fresh Himalayan countryside, with houses scattered amongst the farmland and mountain streams lined with willow bushes.
-Other than the odd jeep or bus you won’t encounter too many other vehicles in this remote part of India.
-As we approach Sakti, you’ll begin to see the towering peaks of the Wari La Pass in the distance.
-Wari La will be our destination tomorrow - tonight we rest in Sakti.
+Other than the odd jeep or bus, you won’t encounter too many other vehicles in this remote part of India.
+As we approach Sakti, you’ll begin to see the towering peaks of the Wari La pass in the distance.
+Wari La will be our destination tomorrow — tonight we rest in Sakti.

 Breakfast, Lunch, Dinner

-Today will be challenging, exhilarating and rewarding all at once.
-Continuing from Sakti, we have a long and steady climb ahead towards Wari La Pass (5,195 m/16,972 ft).
-The climb to the top is strenuous but well worth the effort as the expansive view across the Himalayas from the top will leave you in awe.
-After indulging in the panorama and crisp mountain air we’ll start to descend down a tarmac road leading us to the villages of Tangyar and Khyungru (4,100 m/13,451 ft).
-These villages are a testimony to the harsh living conditions that people in this region have adopted to - the inhabitants remain engaged in their farming and cattle rearing during the short summer months when they must grow and gather as much as possible to survive the winter.
-The surrounding landscape is the winter habitat of the elusive snow leopard.
-Spending the night here will give you a true window into life deep in the Himalayas.
+Today will be challenging, exhilarating, and rewarding all at once.
+Continuing from Sakti, we have a long and steady climb ahead towards Wari La pass (5,195 m / 16,972 ft).
+The climb to the top is strenuous but well worth the effort, as the expansive view across the Himalayas from the summit will leave you in awe.
+After indulging in the panorama and crisp mountain air, we’ll start to descend down a tarmac road leading us to the villages of Tangyar and Khyungru (4,100 m / 13,451 ft).
+These villages are a testimony to the harsh living conditions that people in this region have adapted to — the inhabitants remain engaged in farming and cattle rearing during the short summer months, when they must grow and gather as much as possible to survive the winter.
+The surrounding landscape is the winter habitat of the elusive snow leopard, and spending the night here will give you a true window into life deep in the Himalayas.

 Homestay or Camping